 Wardrobe for Women:

-Jackets, suits, or dresses should be solid colour, black, white, or a soft pattern.
+Jackets, suits, or dresses should be a solid colour, black, white, or a soft pattern.

 Scarves should be soft patterns and avoid extreme contrasting colours.